 That said, the rules for such trusts are quite complicated.

-For instance, funds from a special needs trust cannot be distributed directly to the disabled beneficiary and must be disbursed to a third-party who's responsible for providing the goods and services they need to maintain a comfortable lifestyle.
+For instance, funds from a special needs trust cannot be distributed directly to the disabled beneficiary and must be disbursed to a third party who's responsible for providing the goods and services they need to maintain a comfortable lifestyle.

-Even once you have established a special needs trust, the care and attention we pay to your special needs child is not over.
+Even once you have established a special needs trust, the care and attention we pay to your special needs child are not over.
 We know that your child's financial and emotional requirements will change over time, sometimes dramatically.
 And the laws governing public benefits change over time as well.

 Given this, it's vital to work with a special needs attorney who can create a comprehensive special needs trust that is both properly structured and appropriate for your child's specific situation.

 If you need estate planning for your child with Down syndrome, autism, cerebral palsy, or another developmental or intellectual disability, I'm here to help you.

 I will help you develop a sustainable living plan for your child with special needs that will provide them with the finances they need to live a full life while preserving their access to government benefits.